 Projecting the Potential Impact of COVID-19 School Closures on Academic Achievement

 Kuhfeld, Megan; et al. Working Paper No. 20-226 from Brown University’s Annenberg Institute for School Reform, May 2020.

-U.S. public school students likely will start the new school year having learned 37% to 50% of what they ordinarily would have learned in math had schools remained open, according to preliminary estimates from researchers at the University of Virginia, Brown University and the nonprofit education research organization NWEA.
-“In some grades, students may come back close to a full year behind in math,” they write in this new working paper, released by Brown University’s Annenberg Institute for School Reform.
+This working paper predicted U.S. public school students would likely start the 2020-21 school year having learned 37% to 50% of what they ordinarily would have learned in math had schools remained open.
+“In some grades, students may come back close to a full year behind in math,” write the authors, from the University of Virginia, Brown University and the nonprofit education research organization NWEA

-The researchers also estimate that, on average, kids likely will begin the fall 2020 semester with 63% to 68% of the language arts knowledge they would have gained in a typical school year.
-Not all students will lose ground, however.
-They predict the top third of students will have continued to make gains in reading despite education interruptions.
+The authors estimated that, on average, kids likely would begin the fall 2020 semester with 63% to 68% of the language arts knowledge they would have gained in a typical school year.
+Not all students would lose ground, however, according to preliminary estimates.
+The authors predicted the top one-third of students would continue to make gains in reading despite education interruptions.

-If that happens, teaching might be more challenging in the fall.
+If that happened, teaching might be more challenging in the fall, they note.
 “Students will likely return not only with lower achievement (on average), but with a wider range of academic skills that may require teachers to further differentiate instruction,” writes the research team, led by NWEA research scientist Megan Kuhfeld.

 To generate preliminary estimates for how student learning could be impacted by school closures in the wake of the coronavirus pandemic, researchers analyzed data from prior studies on student absenteeism.
 They also examined data on learning patterns among a national sample of 5 million U.S. students in grades 3 to 8 across two school years — 2017-18 and 2018-19 — and the summer break in between.